garcia-ho/RMST_Code/README.md

 The critical values of $m_1,t_1,m_2,t_2$ are calculated by 10000 times Monte Carlo simulation
 ****
 There are some bugs in the grid searching loop.
-The power should be lower than shawn in the graph.
+The power should be lower than what is shawn in the graph.
 I would try to use normal covariance matrix to calculate the stopping criteria.
+Besides, the asymptotic normality of RMST under censoring and uniform accrual time should be doubted....
 ****

 All codes are in R. Presented in notebook R kernel.